MatanAvitan/noisy_student/README.md

 (To exit the container use ctrl-D)

-12. To stop the noisy_student container run:
+12. To stop the noisystudent container run:
-`sudo docker stop noisy_student`
+`sudo docker stop noisystudent`

+13. To clear the containers run:
+`sudo docker container rm $(sudo docker container ls -aq)`